-I work within the UKCP (United Kingdom Council for Psychotherapy) and BACP (British Association for Counsellors and Psychotherapists) code of ethics.
-I am closely bound, and accountable to the codes of ethics and practice.
+I work within the UKCP (United Kingdom Council for Psychotherapy) I am closely bound, and accountable to the codes of ethics and practice.
 Copies an be obtained on request.
 I undertake regular supervision for my work subject to the code of ethics.

 A BA Honours degree in Psychology was followed by a seven year training as a women centred counselllor working with women survivors of rape sexual assault and sexual abuse. .
 In 2001 I decided to embark on a professional training at Regent's College in London. reading Integrative Psychotherapy at postgraduate/MA level graduating in 2004.
 A year later I trained as an Existential psychotherapist at Regent's College graduating in 2007.
 I am a Cognitive Behavioural Therapist at PgD level and a couples counsellor in training.
 My first three years as a counsellor were spent working with women survivors of domestic violence.
 In addition to this I worked within the prison setting as a prison counsellor.
 During the two years of my Advanced Diploma I worked for MIND.
 The work was varied and included working with client's with mental health issues, anxiety, depression, bereavement, male and female domestic violence and sexual abuse.
 I have worked with men and women who were experiencing infertility problems at a private clinic.
 I have also worked as a school counsellor with young people aged 13-16 and young people aged 16-25 in the community.
 I also work as a counsellor for a number of organizations providing work place counselling and have a private practice in Soulbury, Milton Keynes.

 - Asperger's syndrome